exercism/bash/docs/TESTS.md

 bats whatever.bats
 ```

-For help on the meaning of the various `assert*` commands in the tests, refer to the documentation for the [bats-assert][bats-assert] library.

 ## Installing `bats-core`

 You should be able to install it from your favorite package manager:

 ### For Mac (brew)

 On macOS with [Homebrew][homebrew] this would look something like this:
 ```
 $ brew install bats-core